MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-content-and-3d-toolkit-ownership.md

 When authoring guides, assets such as images, videos, and 3D objects are at the author's disposal.
 A 3D toolkit with standard objects such as pointers and arrows are pre-installed, while all additional content such as a 3D model of a machine part or approved company logos, are provided by your organization or its suppliers.

-In the implementation process, consider how to distribute ownership and hereby access to content within Guides.
+In the implementation process, consider how to distribute ownership and hereby access to content within Dynamics 365 Guides.
 Let's take the objects in the built-in 3D toolkit as an example.

 > [!NOTE]
 > It is assumed that your organization's Power Platform strategy is to spread data across environments and control access to guides through business units.